 The guinea pig isn’t actually a pig at all.
 They are rodents.
-Guinea pigs don’t have a tail and that they have 4 toes on their front feet and 3 on their back feet.
+Guinea pigs don’t have a tail, they have 4 toes on their front feet and 3 on their back feet.
 The Incas domesticated guinea pigs over 3,000 years ago, and the Spanish brought them back from the Andes mountains to Europe.
 There they were kept as exotic pets.
 If they aren’t from New Guinea and they aren’t pigs, where the heck did their name come from?
 That is a mystery.
 Some theories include that the price for one of these critters was 1 guinea in 16th century England.
 Their name could have something to do with the squealing sound they make.
-Perhaps, also, that their meat tastes much like suckling pig.
+Perhaps, also, that their meat is said to taste much like suckling pig.

 First the Stats…